x13a/Silence/README.md

     width="30%"
     height="30%">

-By default numbers not in your contacts list are blocked.
+By default numbers not in your contacts are blocked.

 Optionally allow:
 * Numbers you have contacted